epfl-ada/ada-2022-project-abrakadAda/README.md

 - Concerning the analysis of the paths:
 	- Comparison of the shortest path length with the length of the paths played OK
 	- Overview of the category charachteristics OK

 	The following tasks consists of extracting the optimal paths and analyze the comparison with the played ones via the implementation of a local version of the above-mentioned website.

+	Another task would be to implement a hashing algorithm to find faster initial and final article and length of the paths.

 ## Proposed timeline